Les Vacances de Monsieur Hulot: Versions

-Three versions of the film ended up being done.
-Tati withdrew the original 1953 version in 1959 while a second version was done in 1962 that was later taken out of circulation to be held in escrow due to his bankruptcy in 1967.
-In 1978, Tati reissued the film with twelve minutes trimmed to go with re-arrangement of certain shots (which went with a new arrangement of the main theme) to go along with new footage shot in Saint-Marc-sur-mer that he labeled as the definitive version of the film prior to his death in 1982.
-The 1978 version is labeled by the Les Films de Mon Oncle as the "definitive" version of the film.
-Only the original and 1978 version are available on home video.
+Three versions of the film ended up being made.
+Tati withdrew the original 1953 version in 1959, while a second version released in 1962 was later taken out of circulation to be held in escrow due to his 1967 bankruptcy.
+In 1978, Tati reissued the film with twelve minutes trimmed with re-arrangement of certain shots which went with a new arrangement of the main theme.
+This version, which included new footage shot in Saint-Marc-sur-mer, Tati described as "definitive".
+Only the original and 1978 versions are available on home video.